dbbnrl/blog-11ty/src/posts/kittypi-part2-door.md

 Once the connectors are installed, we can plug the male and female connectors together, reconnecting the sensors and motor with the CatMate's control board.
 And voila, now we have... a cat door that does exactly what it did before!
-But now we can wire the Raspberry Pi to another set of DuPont connectors, and swap between the CatMate's built-in controller and the Pi.
+But now we can wire the Raspberry Pi to another connector, and swap from the CatMate's built-in controller to the Pi whenever we want.

 Next time, we'll do exactly that!